javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 let ms = 0.000001;
 ```

-Also the same `"e"` can help.
-If we'd like not to write down the zeroes explicitly, the same number is:
+Just like before, using `"e"` can help.
+If we'd like to avoid writing the zeroes explicitly, we could say:

 ```js
 let ms = 1e-6; // six zeroes to the left from 1